farajan/e-banking/README.md

 # E-banking

-> :warning: **This project is not yet finish**: for e.g. JUnit testing, Integration testing, Javadoc, exception handling
+> :warning: **This project is not yet finish**: for e.g. Integration testing, Javadoc, exception handling, README install manual

 Example of simple Spring Boot microservices project using Netflix Eureka and Zuul.